Freelance service at MQL5.com: *Title:* Proven MT5 EA for Sale - 15% Monthly Returns, Source Code Included

 Specification

 Looking for a reliable Expert Advisor with a proven track record?
-I'm seeking an EA with source code that meets the following criteria:
+I'm seeking an EA with source code that meets the following criteri

 *Requirements:*